iv4xr-project/iv4xr-framework/README.md

 * _Lab Recruits_ is 3D maze-puzzle game.
 The game comes with a level editor, suitable for setting up experiments.
 Iv4xr has been used to experiment with various forms of automated testing on this game.
 This case study is managed as a separate [Project](https://github.com/iv4xr-project/iv4xrDemo).

+Some closed-source projects we can mention, where iv4xr was piloted: [LIVEsite](http://sensor.mabeyhire.co.uk/Public/Home), THALES simulator.

 ---

 ### License